Ginger snap

-A gingersnap, ginger snap, ginger nut, or ginger biscuit is a biscuit flavored with ginger.
-Ginger snaps are flavored with powdered ginger and a variety of other spices, most commonly cinnamon, molasses and clove.
+A gingersnap, ginger snap, ginger nut, or ginger biscuit is a biscuit flavoured with ginger.
+Ginger snaps are flavoured with powdered ginger and a variety of other spices, most commonly cinnamon, molasses and clove.
 There are many recipes.
 The brittle ginger nut style is a commercial version of the traditional fairings once made for market fairs now represented only by the Cornish fairing.

 Global terminology

 Ginger nuts are not to be confused with pepper nuts, which are a variety of gingerbread, somewhat smaller in diameter, but thicker.
-In 2009, McVitie's Ginger Nuts were listed as the tenth most popular biscuit in the UK to dunk into tea.